Pembrokeshire

 • Hats & Barrels 13 Main Street Solva SA62 6UU Telephone(01437) 721919

 A new pub opened by Oliver Blakiston, whose family also own other pubs in Fishguard, St Davids and Porthgain.
 Bright modern interior with spacious paved beer garden at the back.
 Praised for its food offer in local press and by local CAMRA member.
+Please note that if the pub is empty, it may close an hour earlier (i.e. 10pm instead of 11pm Mon-Thu, and 11pm instead of midnight Fri-Sat).

 • Ship 15 Main Street Solva SA62 6UU Telephone(01437) 721528